Table of Contents

 3.4 Dissolution by Notice

-For firms operating under an at-will partnership, a partner can dissolve the firm by issuing a written notice to other partners.
+For firms operating under an at-will partnership, a partner can initiate for dissolution of firm by issuing a written notice to other partners.

 4. Legal Procedure for Dissolution